Brucephalus/Textbooks/Prosocial.md

 This includes your feed.
 Your podcasts.
 Your DMs.
 If most of your input comes from lazy humor, distraction culture, or body-image porn, your mental environment is getting hijacked.
 Replace noise with signal.
 Curate input that sharpens your mindset and supports the kind of man you’re building.

 Discipline is easier when it’s _expected_.
 Growth is faster when it’s _mirrored_.
 If you want your habits to harden into identity, build a life where _consistency isn’t special—it’s assumed_.
 And when you’re around people who train like that?
 You stop performing.
 You start _becoming_.

-Expansion of Topic **8.1.1.1 Principles Anchor You in Chaos** results in meaningful, non-speculative substance and is within scope.

 ### 7.4 Creating a Code You Can Live By